LeKarimDerradji/Blockchain-Birthday/README.md

  Teacher : @AbsoluteVirtueXI

 The current Smart Contract is a School Project :

-What is asked is to write a smart contract with two three major functionalities,
+It was asked to write a smart contract that act as a collaborative funds to be unlock at a given birthday, of a given friend.

-first of all, it is to be able, for some given friends, To deposit their money inside that piggy bank is the second functionality, the smart contract will lock the function that serves to withdraw all the funds.
-This will be done until the birthday of a given recipient is met.
+For that, we work and think in EPOCH time.
+(The number of seconds starting around 1970) /// TODO change.

-Now, one problem remains, who should be in charge ?
-Let's say that the recipient dies before attaining their birthday ?
+As i started to code, some problem appeared, who should be in charge?
+The recipient ?
+What happens if the recipient dies before his birthday?
+And, what happen if the friends are not his or her friends anymore before the given date?
+If that happens, should they be able to retrieve their funds?

-Working with time in solidity requires more checks, since nothing is trully certains, I will then implements that.
+Working with time in Solidity is passionating, because, when time passes by, nothing is trully certain in humain affairs.

+To make that contract more flexible, and to get around these fundamental problem, I implemented more functions to it.